ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

 4.  **Bidding:** Proceeds clockwise.
 Players can bid higher than the current highest bid (from either round), declare Honors, or pass.
 Bidding in Round 2 ends only when all players pass consecutively on the current highest bid, just as in Round 1.
 5.  **Determining Final Declarer & Final Trump:**
     *   The player with the highest unchallenged bid across both rounds (or the final Honors declaration) is the **Final Declarer**.
 Their bid is the **Final Contract**.
+    *   **Option to Concede:** After examining their full hand, the Final Declarer has the option to concede immediately if they feel they cannot make their bid.
+If they concede, they automatically lose the round, stakes are settled according to the scoring rules for a failed bid, and players proceed to the next round with a new dealer.
     *   **Case 1: Final Declarer is DIFFERENT from Bidder 1:**
         *   Bidder 1 picks up their originally folded card, returning it to their active hand (now holds 8 cards).
         *   The Final Declarer (now Bidder 2) examines their full 8-card hand.